RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Introduction

-Radar sensors have proven useful for mobile robotics, as they are particularly robust to bad weather conditions or polluted air~\cite{malcom2019acomp,bilik2023comp}.
-They can penetrate certain types of materials that lidar sensors cannot, which makes them attractive to use for indoor robotics as well.
-Often used are Frequency Modulated Continuous Wave (FMCW) radars, as they offer high resolution and low power consumption.
-Recently more and more well-known algorithms of mobile robotics such as odometry estimation~\cite{hong2020radarslam,adolfsson2021cfear}, SLAM~\cite{hong2020radarslam,adolfsson2022tbv}, place recognition~\cite{barnes2020under,suaftescu2020kidnapped}, and topological localization~\cite{burnett2022we} has been adapted for radar measurements.
-All of these algorithms have in common that they are passive, sensor data-observing state estimations of a robotic system.
-For the development of such algorithms, it is sufficient to use recorded sensor data.
-However, algorithms that actively change the state of the robot, such as navigation and exploration, cannot be developed just on sensor data recordings.
-Usually, they either are developed directly with the robot hardware or more conveniently on a robotic simulator.
-Realistic lidar simulations are easy to access and are implemented in commonly used robot simulators such as CARLA~\cite{adosovitskiy2017carla}, Gazebo~\cite{melo2019simcomp}, and Isaac Sim~\cite{monteiro2019simulating}.
-However, radar simulations require more sophisticated methods to reach the same level of realism since they have to deal with wider beams and stronger environmental influences such as absorptions and reflections~\cite{kamann2018auto}.
-Accordingly, there is a lack of radar simulations that are both realistic and computationally fast enough to use in place of robotic hardware for developing new radar-based algorithms.
+\IEEEPARstart{R}{adar} sensors have proven useful for mobile robotics, as they are robust to bad weather conditions or otherwise low-visibility air~\cite{mullen2000hyb, fritsche2016radar, bilik2023comp}.
+Frequency modulated continuous wave (FMCW) radars are prevalent, as they offer high resolution and low power consumption.
+Recently, well-known algorithms of mobile robotics such as odometry estimation~\cite{hong2020radarslam, burnett2021yeti, adolfsson2021cfear, burnett2021hero, aldera2022goes}, SLAM~\cite{malcom2019acomp, hong2020radarslam, adolfsson2022tbv, hilger2024randt}, place recognition~\cite{barnes2020under, suaftescu2020kidnapped, gadd2024radvlad}, and topometric localization~\cite{burnett2022we} have been adapted for radar measurements.
+All of these algorithms provide passive, sensor data-observing state estimations of a robotic system.
+For developing such algorithms, it is sufficient to use recorded sensor data~\cite{barnes2020oxford, kim2020mulran, sheeny2021radiate, burnett2023boreas, gadd2024oord}.
+However, algorithms actively changing the robot state, such as navigation and exploration, cannot be developed just on such recordings.
+Usually, they are developed either directly with the robot hardware or more conveniently on a robot simulator.
+Realistic simulations for lidar are easy to access and are implemented in common robot simulators, such as CARLA~\cite{adosovitskiy2017carla}, Gazebo~\cite{melo2019simcomp}, and Isaac Sim~\cite{monteiro2019simulating}. \changedblock{However, radar simulations require more sophisticated methods to reach the same level of realism, as radar is more noticeably different from the idealized ray model used in lidar simulations.
+Radar simulation has to account for wider beams and stronger environmental influences such as absorptions and reflections~\cite{kamann2018auto}}.
+Accordingly, there is a lack of radar simulations that are both realistic and computationally fast enough to be used in place of robotic hardware for developing new radar-based algorithms.